Mining/Custom Landscape Materials

 Custom Landscape Materials’ “Belmont” property consists of B.L.M. mining claims, comprising approximately 100 acres.
 It is located 60 miles west of downtown Phoenix, north of I-10 about 20 miles on the Wickenburg, Vulture Mine road.
 (Location Map Attached) The Belmont property is located at the north end of the Belmont Mountains a granitic intrusion.
 The production of homogeneous light colored granite in all sizes, as well as the harvesting of surface eroded boulders occurs at this site.
 West Valley Rock, Fancy Concrete And West Valley Precast are all located on a 29 acre parcel northwest of I-10 & Miller Road in Buckeye.
 The location was chosen for the freeway access and visibility.
 The central location of the west Maricopa county future development expected over the next decade was also a determining factor of this location.

-Production CapacityCustom Landscape Materials operates a crushing and screening plant at both its Big Horn pit and Belmont Pit, capable of producing more than 4000 tons of gravel per day.
-In addition , pit support equipment consisting of five 6 to 8 yard loaders, 4 smaller front end loaders, 2 excavators, 2 loader backhoes, 5 water trucks, 28 haul trucks, bulldozers, drills, and a complete shop and repair facility are used at the pits in the production process.
-The company also produces many sizes of riprap ( 1-5”, 3-8”, 8-12”,12”-24”) plus boulders in each of the seven colors produced.
-Reserves The Big Horn quarry of Custom Landscape Materials is situated on 10 patented mining claims of approximately 209 acres.
+Production CapacityCustom Landscape Materials operates a crushing and screening plant at all its Big Horn Pit, Belmont Pit.
+Capable of producing more than 5000 tons of gravel per day.
+In addition pit support equipment consisting of eight 6 to 8 yard loaders, 4 smaller front end loaders, 3 excavators, 2 loader backhoes, 5 water trucks, 28 haul trucks, bulldozers, drills, and a complete shop and repair facility are used at each pit in the production process.
+The company also produces many sizes of riprap ( 1-5”, 3-8”, 8-12”,12”-24”) plus boulders in each of the 12 colors produced.
+Reserves The Big Horn quarry of Custom Landscape Materials are situated on 10 patented mining claims of approximately 209 acres.
 Virtually almost the entire property is mineable and hosts rock formations within the six colors being produced at the present time.

 These are as follows: